Classification of Fires

-Fires are classified in four groups A, B, C, and D
+Fires are classified in six groups A, B, C, D, F and electrical:

 - Class A fires – are fires involving organic solids like paper, wood, etc

-- Class D fires - are fires involving Metals
+- Class D fires – are fires involving burning metals (eg aluminium swarf)

 Colour coding of Extinguishers

 The type of extinguisher is identified by a colour coding as indicated below.
-The old fire extinguishers standard required the whole of the body of the extinguisher to be painted the appropriate colour code.
-You will find these extinguishers in many premises and these are still legal , you do not need to change them unless the extinguisher is defective and needs to be replaced.
-New extinguishers are manufactured to the new standard BS EN 3.
+The old fire extinguishers standard required the whole of the body of the extinguisher to be painted the appropriate colour.
+You will find these extinguishers in many premises and these are still legal, you do not need to change them unless the extinguisher is defective and needs to be replaced.
+New extinguishers are manufactured to the standard BS EN 3.